 Rhone Marine Park is a national park in the British Virgin Islands.
 It’s notably named after the RMS Rhone, a wrecked ship off the coast of Salt Island.
 The Royal Mail ship’s remains are now a popular dive site at Black Rock Point, on the west side of Salt Island.

-The ship’s stern lies at a depth of only 10 meters, while her bow is at about 24 meters.
-Visibility is great, ranging between 12 to 30 meters depending on weather conditions.
-Probably the first thing you’ll notice on your dive or snorkeling trip is the bronze propeller – a comparatively rare site on wreck dives.
-It’s the shallowest part of the wreck, at about 11 meters down.
+The ship’s stern lies at a depth of only 10 metres, while her bow is at about 24 metres.
+Visibility is great, ranging between 12 to 30 metres depending on weather conditions.
+Probably the first thing you’ll notice on your dive or snorkelling trip is the bronze propeller – a comparatively rare site on wreck dives.
+It’s the shallowest part of the wreck, at about 11 metres down.